timesheetIO/timesheet-api-android/README.md

 [![App Icon][6]][7]

-You can get the Time Tracker at the Playstore: [Timesheet - Time Tracker][7].
+You can get Timesheet at the Playstore: [Timesheet - Time Tracker][7].

 ## License